Skip to main content

 If you are not sure you are currently registered to vote and are a Salt Lake County resident, please call the Salt Lake County Election Division at (385) 468-8683 or Check Your Registration Status.

-There are several ways you can register and you can select any one method that works for you.
+There are several ways to register.
+You can select any one method that works for you:

 You do not have to select a political party affiliation when you register to vote.
 If you do not wish to affiliate with a political party, just select "unaffiliated" on your voter registration form.